 SAMANTHA: Hello everybody.
-Good morning.
-Welcome back I'm your host Samantha with LoveLiveDance.
-And today we have a very special guest coming all the way from the West coast swing community.
+Welcome back.
+I'm your host Samantha with LoveLiveDance and today we have a very special guest from the West coast swing community.
 We have James Cook with us this morning.

-SAMANTHA: So, yeah.
-So, for the folks that maybe don't know who you are, what you do, what, what's the resume look like?
-What are, who are you,
+SAMANTHA: So, for the folks that maybe don't know who you are, what you do, what's the resume look like?
+Who are you?

 SAMANTHA: You can answer that however you would like.

 JAMES: I know, right?
 What is that?
-And so, Where I started, I started in Idaho and there was no West coast swing dancing in Idaho.
-I, shortly after that, I moved to Utah and there was a budding West coast swing community that had been kind of small for the last 15, 20 ish years. and I stepped in full bore and just started dancing. socially, kept practicing, doing a lot of stuff.
-And then that was in about 2000, late 2007, 2008 is when I switched over to, to West coast swing.
-And, through that journey, I continued to dance.
-Lindy hop for a while, I stepped into blues and tango a little bit, through that journey.
-But ultimately stayed really focused in pushing for West coast swing. my first competitions was in 2008, 2009. learned a lot.
-I started placing in 2010 and then I've been, I took about a three year break, in 2014, 15, 16. but I came back and going strong so.
+I started in Idaho and there was no West coast swing dancing in Idaho.
+Shortly after that, I moved to Utah and there was a budding West coast swing community that had been kind of small for the last 15-20 years, and I stepped in full-bore and just started dancing socially, kept practicing, doing a lot of stuff.
+That was in about 2000.
+Late 2007-2008 is when I switched over to West coast swing.
+Through that journey, I continued to dance Lindy Hop for a while.
+I stepped into blues and tango a little bit through that journey, but ultimately stayed really focused in pushing for West coast swing.
+My first competitions was in 2008-2009, and I learned a lot.
+I started placing in 2010 and then I took about a three year break in 2014-16.
+But I came back and I'm going strong.

 SAMANTHA: Nice.
-Nice.
-And you are, let me see if I, I remember this correctly.
-You are considered an all star level competitor.
+You are, let me see if I remember this correctly.
+You are considered an all star level competitor?

 JAMES: Yes, that's correct.

-SAMANTHA: So, I definitely want to get into a little bit of like the difference between, East coast and West coast, what, what it means when we use those terms and then like how the competitions are structured differently. but so, so you teach full time now, correct?
-Well, not now, but
+SAMANTHA: So, I definitely want to get into a little bit of the differences between East coast and West coast and what it means when we use those terms and then how the competitions are structured differently.
+But you teach full time now, correct?
+Well, not now, but.

-JAMES: yeah not now, but I was teaching full time before, so, yeah.
+JAMES: Yeah not now, but I was teaching full time before.

-SAMANTHA: Nice, nice.
-And competing all around the world, obviously before the now times.
+SAMANTHA: Nice, and competing all around the world, obviously before the now times?

 JAMES: Yeah.
-I was going to be in Korea again for the third time, third year in a row, but that's not happening this year,
+I was going to be in Korea again for the third year in a row, but that's not happening this year.

-SAMANTHA: so, yeah.
-Yeah, yeah.
-But it's, it's awesome that you and your partner Molly, get invited to teach workshops all over the world, and you compete all over the world and you kind of have that, that global aspect to your dancing career, which is really something awesome.
-And I think that's something that not a lot of people get the chance to do.
-So,
+SAMANTHA: Yeah.
+But it's awesome that you and your partner Molly get invited to teach workshops all over the world, and you compete all over the world, and you kind of have that global aspect to your dancing career, which is really something awesome.
+I think that's something that not a lot of people get the chance to do.

 SAMANTHA: Very cool.

-JAMES: I've been fortunate that way, so I, I want to continue to grow that, but right now I get to it.
-Pause.
+JAMES: I've been fortunate that way.
+I want to continue to grow that, but right now I get to put it on pause.

-JAMES: I've re-learned a lot of music that I used to love.
-But have not heard for a very long time because they're not, it's not dance music.
-So I've, re explored that side of me, so it's been nice.
+JAMES: I've re-learned a lot of music that I used to love but have not heard for a very long time because it's not dance music.
+I've re-explored that side of myself.
+It's been nice.

 SAMANTHA: Yeah.
-The, the first week that we were both at home, my husband and I stumbled across, Oh gosh, I'm going to forget the YouTubers name.
-It's a two two former hip hop rap scene guys. um based out of Las Vegas.
-I think it's Lost in Las Vegas, is what it's called. but they are. experiencing things like country music and classic rock and prog rock and death metal for the first time in reacting to it.
+The first week that we were both at home, my husband and I stumbled across, Oh gosh, I'm going to forget the YouTubers name.
+It's two former hip-hop rap scene guys based out of Las Vegas.
+I think it's Lost in Las Vegas.
+Yhey are experiencing things like country music and classic rock and prog rock and death metal for the first time and reacting to it.
 So we were like, yes, we can listen to Opeth and Meshuggah and Metallica.

 JAMES: Well, that's great.